SigmaHQ/pySigma/docs/Processing_Pipelines.rst

 * Rule conditions are evaluated to the whole rule.
 They are defined in the `rule_conditions` attribute of a `ProcessingItem`.
 These can be applied in the rule pre-processing stage and the query post-processing stage.
+These conditions are evaluated for all transformations.
 * Detection item conditions are evaluated for each detection item.
 They are defined in the `detection_item_conditions` attribute of a `ProcessingPipeline`.
 These can only be applied in the rule pre-processing stage.
+These conditions are only evaluated for transformations that operate on detection items as well as for field name transformations in the context of detection items.
-* Field name conditions are evaluated for field names that can be located in detection items or in the field name list of a Sigma rule.
+* Field name conditions are evaluated for field names that can be located in detection items, in the field name list of a Sigma rule and in field name references inside of values.
 They are defined in the `field_name_conditions` attribute of `detection_item_conditions` attribute of a `ProcessingPipeline`.
-These can only be applied in the rule pre-processing stage.
+These can only be applied in the rule pre-processing stage and are evaluated only for transformations that operate on field names.

 In addition to the `*_conditions` attributes of `ProcessingPipeline` objects, there are two further attributes that control the condition matching behavior: